Camellia: Benchmarking Cultural Biases in LLMs for Asian Languages: Ethics Statement

 \section{Ethics Statement}

-While collecting data from naturally-occurring tweets to construct the masked contexts in \texttt{Camellia}, we discarded any tweets during our search that included offensive or toxic language, hate speech, stereotypes, or included any personally identifiable information.
-We do not share the raw tweets but modified versions where cultural entities are replaced by a \texttt{[MASK]}, which can be used for research purposes.
-The \texttt{Camellia} benchmark is constructed for the purpose of testing cultural biases in LLMs and enabling future research on the development of LLMs that work efficiently and fairly for all entities regardless of the cultural associations they carry.
+While collecting data from social media posts to construct the masked contexts in \texttt{Camellia}, we discarded any tweets that included offensive or toxic language, hate speech, stereotypes, or included any personally identifiable information.
+Data collection was done through a manual process by searching on the X, Weibo, and Xiaohongshu platforms, without the use of automated scraping.
+We do not share the raw social media posts but modified, slightly re-written versions where cultural entities are replaced by a \texttt{[MASK]}, which can be used for research purposes. \texttt{Camellia} is constructed for the purpose of testing cultural biases in LLMs and enabling future research on the development of LLMs that work efficiently and fairly for all entities regardless of the cultural associations they carry.